 During pregnancy, you are mainly responsible for taking extra care of yourself and the baby inside your womb.
 If you think that not taking the prescribed medications, including antidepressants, would disrupt the already ‘normal’ status of your mental health and leads you to more harm than good, then your most sensible move for both you and your baby is, of course, to continue taking these medications.

-Question From A Mom
+Question From Pregnant Moms

-Higher likelihood of premature births and miscarriage.
+Higher likelihood of the pregnancy ending up as premature birth or miscarriage.

-Withdrawal symptoms are seen in the infant, especially when the mother has been taking antidepressants during the late stages of her pregnancy.
+Antidepressant withdrawal symptoms are seen in the infant, especially when the mother has been taking antidepressants during the late stages of her pregnancy.
 Symptoms like irritability, restlessness, fever, poor muscle tone, high blood pressure in the lungs, and difficulty breathing.

 “For many women with severe major depression, treatment with an antidepressant is not optional, just like treatment with insulin is not optional for a woman with (type 1) diabetes,” says Kimberly Yonkers, MD.
 “To give these women the message that treatment is optional and that it doesn’t work anyway does us all a disservice.”

-What About Taking Antidepressant While Breastfeeding?
+What About Taking Antidepressants While Breastfeeding?

 If you’re a mom or a soon-to-be mom, you know that breast milk is best for your baby, but it’s going to be a tough decision for you if you’ve been taking antidepressants and you’re not planning to stop.
 “It’s important to talk to your doctor before stopping or switching any medication,” says Lucy Puryear, MD.
 Keep these in mind: